haiku/website/content/news/2020-11-13-release-plans-and-call-for-contrib.md

 ## Call for Developers

-If you are a C++ developer, we want you to help us in developing and maintaining Haiku.
+If you are a C++ developer, we need you to help us in developing and maintaining Haiku.
 Our priority is to release R1, therefore we need urgent support in fixing R1 milestone bugs.
-Other than that, improvements on [these areas](https://www.haiku-os.org/community/getting-involved/developing) are necessary to provide a stable and usable user experience for Haiku users.
+Other than that, improvements in [these areas](https://www.haiku-os.org/community/getting-involved/developing) are necessary to provide a stable OS and a nice user experience for its users.

 ## Why should I contribute to Haiku?